 2013 - Glass Studio, Bill and Demos Glass, public art commission, developed and carved aluminum plates of clan symbols for Quapaw Nation, Downstream Casino in Joplin MO.

-2014/2015 - Glass Studio, Bill and Demos Glass, created two of three stainless steel with ceramic inlay prayer feathers.
+2014/2015 - Glass Studio, Bill and Demos Glass, created three stainless steel with ceramic inlay prayer feathers.
 Commissioned by Cherokee Nation to sit in front of medical clinics.

 2015 - Glass Studio, Bill and Demos Glass, public art commission, developed and created a stainless sculpture for Cherokee Nation Roland Casino that is suspended from the ceiling.